Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/CFTSSL/CFTSSH.md

 ---

-    title: CFTSSH - Security profile
+    title: "CFTSSH - Security profile"
-    linkTitle: SSH Security Profiles - CFTSSH
+    linkTitle: "SSH Security Profiles - CFTSSH"
-    weight: 200
+    weight: 190

----
-Use the CFTSSH command to describe a security profile.
+---Use the CFTSSH command to describe a security profile.

 > **Note**
 >